Julian Schwinger: Early life and career

 After Julian had joined CCNY, his brother Harold, who had previously graduated from CCNY, asked his ex-classmate Lloyd Motz to "get to know [Julian]".
 Lloyd was a CCNY physics instructor and Ph.D. candidate at Columbia University at the time.
 Lloyd made the acquaintance, and soon recognized Julian's talent.
 Noticing Schwinger's academic problems, Lloyd decided to ask Isidor Isaac Rabi who he knew at Columbia for help.
 Rabi also immediately recognized Schwinger's capabilities on their first meeting, and then made arrangements to award Schwinger with a scholarship to study at Columbia.
 At first Julian's bad grades in some subjects at CCNY prevented the scholarship award.
 But Rabi persisted and showed an unpublished paper on quantum electrodynamics written by Schwinger to Hans Bethe, who happened to be passing by New York.
 Bethe's approval of the paper and his reputation in that domain were then enough to secure the scholarship for Julian, who then transferred to Columbia.
 His academic situation at Columbia was much better than at CCNY.
 He was accepted into the Phi Beta Kappa society and received his B.A. in 1936.

-During Schwinger's graduate studies, Rabi felt that it would be good for Julian to visit other institutions around the country, and Julian was awarded a travelling fellowship for the year 37/38 which he spent at working with Gregory Breit and Eugene Wigner.
+During Schwinger's graduate studies, Rabi felt that it would be good for Julian to visit other institutions around the country, and Julian was awarded a travelling fellowship for the year 37/38 which he spent working with Gregory Breit and Eugene Wigner.
 During this time, Schwinger, who previously had already had the habit of working until late at night, went further and made the day/night switch more complete, working at night and sleeping during the day, a habit he would carry throughout his career.
 Schwinger later commented that this switch was in part a way to retain greater intellectual independence and avoid being "dominated" by Breit and Wigner by simply reducing the duration of contact with them by working different hours.

 Schwinger obtained his PhD overseen by Rabi in 1939 at the age of 21.

 During the fall of 1939 Schwinger started working at the University of California, Berkeley under J. Robert Oppenheimer, where he stayed for two years as an NRC fellow.

+On June 8, 1947, Schwinger married Clarice Carrol.
+They had no children.